 Vancouver, British Columbia

-On September 30, the University of British Columbia will host the Intergenerational March to Commemorate Orange Shirt Day This educational event will also support the Indigenous community on campus and beyond.
+On September 30, the University of British Columbia will host the 2024 Intergenerational March to Commemorate Orange Shirt Day.
+This educational event will support the Indigenous community on campus and beyond.
 A series of afternoon educational events will allow younger participants to learn about a difficult era in Canadian history.

 With events taking place all across Canada, be sure to check out what activities will take place in your local community.

-Other provinces and territories also recognize the National Day for Truth and Reconciliation as a statutory holiday including British Columbia, Prince Edward Island, New Brunswick, the Northwest Territories, the Yukon, and Nunavut.
-The other provinces are recognizing September 30th as a day of commemoration and leave it up to individual employers to treat it as a holiday.
+Other provinces, like Ontario, September 30th as a day of commemoration and leave it up to individual employers to treat it as a holiday.

-And for all Canadians, whether you’re at work, school, or home it’s a day to honour the survivors and communities of residential schools.
+Whether you’re at work, school, or a community event, National Day for Truth and Reconciliation is a time to honour of honour the survivors and communities of residential schools.
 As we learn more about Indigenous cultures across Canada we strengthen our relationships.
-Whether you wear an orange shirt on September 30 or take time to reflect on the past, you share your support for reconciliation!
+And, whether you wear an orange shirt on September 30 or take time to reflect on the past, you share your support for reconciliation!